-In order to graduate with honors, students will be required to complete an honors option, consisting of a minimum of 3 Honors Courses or Honors Contracts.
-Students will ordinarily work on only one Honors Course or Contract per semester.
-Honors students will participate in an Honors Colloquium every semester.
+In order to graduate with honors, students will be required to complete an honors option, consisting of a minimum of three Honors Courses or Honors Contracts.
+Students may work on only one Honors Course or Contract per semester.

+Successful completion of the Honors Program has a strong emphasis on participation.
+Honors students will participate in four Honors Colloquia every semester and other official Honors events, outlined at the beginning of each semester.
 Students will also perform fifteen (15) hours of voluntary community service per semester as a means of underscoring the importance of civic responsibility.